Solanum pseudocapsicum: References in popular culture

 A Jerusalem cherry plant is given as a Christmas gift in Lucy Maud Montgomery's 1935 novel Mistress Pat.
 It is believed to be a symbol of bad luck, a notion that is apparently confirmed when the Gardiner family's Christmas celebrations go haywire.

-The Jerusalem Cherry is a plot point in the TV Series Episode Into the Dark episode "Pilgrim" in which, the cannibalistic pilgrims are poisoned with a pie made of Jerusalem Cherries, allowing the main characters to momentarily escape.
+The Jerusalem cherry is a plot point in the TV series Into the Dark episode "Pilgrim", in which cannibalistic pilgrims are poisoned with a pie made of Jerusalem cherries, allowing the main characters to momentarily escape.

 Alicia Silverstone, an actress best known for starring in the movie Clueless, posted a TikTok of herself eating an unknown, cherry-tomato-like fruit off the street in England in August 2024; fans identified this as a Jerusalem cherry, prompting concerns for her health and spawning many memes.